IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 1. To create the server configuration in the runtime, either use the current populated server `myServer` or click the New button.
- Note: if directions were followed and myServer was deleted, your screen print will differ and there will be no new button and defaultServer will be prepopulated.
+ Note: if you had previosly deleted `myServer`, your screen will differ, and there will be no new button and defaultServer will be prepopulated.

     ![New My Server ](images/NewMyServer.jpg)
-1. Enter `labServer1` to the Liberty Server: box then click Finish and then Finish again.
+1. Enter `labServer` to the `Liberty Server:` box then click Finish and then Finish again.

     ![Lab Server ](images/LabServer.jpg)
 1. The new server will appear in the Servers view.